 How to Set Up SSH Keys on CentOS 7

-Secure Shell (SSH) is a cryptographic network protocol designed for secure connection between a client and a server.
+Secure Shell (SSH) is a cryptographic network protocol designed for a secure connection between a client and a server.

 This tutorial explains how to generate SSH keys on CentOS 7 systems.
-We will also show you how to setup an SSH key-based authentication and connect to your remote Linux servers without entering a password.
+We will also show you how to set up an SSH key-based authentication and connect to your remote Linux servers without entering a password.

 Creating SSH keys on CentOS

 Before generating a new SSH key pair, it is a good idea to check for existing SSH keys on your CentOS client machine.

 To do so, run the following ls command that lists all public keys if there are any: